borghives/loom/README.md

 # Loom

-Weaves information and time into one reality.

-The two most important concepts for coding are **information** and **time**.
+Weaves information and time into one reality--the two most important concepts for coding.
 This is one way to frame it.

 ## Philosophy